-Due to their nature, attics are prone to overheating.
+Due to their nature, attics are prone to overheating, even in the UK!
 Heat rises to the top of the house and gets trapped under the roof.
 Roof windows also mean plenty of sun throughout the day.
 All this can cause an uncomfortable attic temperature, especially during hotter months.
 It is therefore important to know how to cool an attic room, especially if you have an attic bedroom that you sleep in or use as a study for work.

 It is important to understand why attics get hot before you can best understand how to cool them.

 In the attic there is often no insulation from the exterior part of the roof and no drywall on the framing, unlike the rest of the house.
 When it’s hot outside, this allows much more heat gain from the external environment.

 The laws of thermodynamics dictate that heat naturally rises, which means your attic is the last stop for hot and warm air in your house.
 Your attic also rests right under your roof, which means on hot summer days the heat is going to radiate through the shingles and collect in your attic, creating a lot of hot air.